Contents

 // c#^4 = 283.3 Hz (+ 100 + 38.7 = 138.7 cents)

-The opening motif of Beethoven’s Fur Elise — the E/D# trill — is a perfect testbed for microtonal retuning, because the character of a trill depends entirely on interval size.
+The opening motif of Beethoven’s Fur Elise, the E/D# trill, is a useful testbed for microtonal retuning because the character of a trill depends on interval size.

 Standard (12-EDO)